atet/godot/README.md

 ## 1. Requirements

-Basically any computer made in the past decade will run Godot.
+Basically any computer made in the past decade will run Godot; we will use WIndows 10 in this tutorial.

 You don't need a powerful computer to develop on Godot nor do you need too much hard drive space as Godot's development environment weights in at under 150 MB while Unity can be multiple GBs.